Michael J. Bransfield: Restitution

-In November 2019, Bishop Brennan ordered Bransfield to pay restitution of $792,638 to the diocese and to issue an apology "for the severe emotional and spiritual harm his actions caused" to his victims and to the diocese.
+In November 2019, Brennan ordered Bransfield to pay restitution of $792,638 to the diocese and to issue an apology "for the severe emotional and spiritual harm his actions caused" to his victims and to the diocese.
 Brennan also directed Bransfield to pay $110,000 in unpaid taxes to the US Internal Revenue Service.
 Brennan also revoked some of Bransfield's retirement benefits and barred him from burial in the diocesan cemetery.
 Brennan's directive is believed to be a rare, perhaps unprecedented, example of a bishop being ordered to pay restitution.

 In early August 2020, Brennan indicated that Bransfield was not responding to him and had failed to apologize or respond to the restitution directive of November 2019.
 Later in August 2020, the Vatican approved a reduced restitution package; Bransfield wrote a letter of apology that took no direct responsibility (apologizing for "any scandal or wonderment caused by words or actions attributed to me during my tenure as Bishop") and agreed to pay $441,000 in restitution to the diocese.
-However, Bransfield continued to maintain "I believed that such reimbursements to me were proper."
+However, Bransfield continued to maintain, "I believed that such reimbursements to me were proper."
 Under the Vatican agreement, Bransfield was to receive a monthly stipend from the Diocese of Wheeling-Charleston and have the diocese pay his health insurance coverage.
 Bransfield also retained his title as bishop.
 Many West Virginia parishioners were critical of Bransfield's lack of remorse and his apology letter saying he believed he did nothing wrong.

 The diocese said it would reimburse the costs of mental health assistance for "known victims" of Bransfield.
 Lori, as apostolic administrator, also directed the creation of a "third-party reporting system" for allegations against bishops of the diocese.

 The Survivors Network of those Abused by Priests (SNAP) called for a law enforcement investigation and criticized the church discipline imposed against Bransfield by Brennan as insufficient because they suggested "that Bransfield alone should make reparations."
 SNAP called for consequences for Church officials who concealed, or failed to address, Bransfield's conduct.